Theology (BA)

 • Participate in activism events with Cougars for Life

-Our Theology & Ministry Faculty
+Our Theology and Ministry Faculty

-USF theology and ministry faculty members are expert scholars, passionate teachers and active members of the faith community.
+Saint Francis theology and ministry faculty members are expert scholars, passionate teachers and active members of the faith community.
 Here are a few of the professors you’ll meet:

 Through your general education and concentration courses, you’ll also learn from and be inspired by caring, dedicated professors from across the university.

-Campus & Community Involvement
+Campus and Community Involvement

 • Mass